alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

         - `RCL 3`: X <- R3
 - `STO (i)` and `RCL (i)`: R(I) <- X and X <- R(I)
     - Store and recall the number in the X register in the storage register whose index is stored in the I register.
+    - This is the only way to access storage registers beyond the first 32 and allows for easy indirect addressing and arrays.
     - Example:
         - `5`; `STO I`; `3`; `STO (i)`: R5 <- 3